Personal data means any information capable of identifying you.

 Creation of Adobe PDF documents will be via third party partner Microsoft Excel and/or Microsoft Word.

-We also video the event for the purpose of backing up the results compiled by ART.
+We also video the event for the purpose of backing up the results compiled by ART and providing, should we wish to publish, of you crossing the finish line.

 The host may choose to provide manual recording, whereby recording sheets – which have your Bib Number recorded, as well as your finish time – help to provide a backup the results compiled by ART.